UW Emergency Management

 June 3, 2016

-The University of Washington will be migrated to Kuali Ready's new version on July 1, 2016, with guidance from our local Kuali Customer Success Manager, Tony Benjamins.
+The University of Washington's online business/academic/research continuity (BARC) planning system will migrate to Kuali Ready's new version on July 5, 2016, with guidance from our local Kuali Customer Success Manager, Tony Benjamins.
 The migration will include a number of benefits over the prior versions, including a more intuitive user interface.
+Little or no impact to data is expected.

 Users who are already using Husky Ready (our brand of Kuali Ready) will automatically have their plans migrated to the new version.
-If you have any concerns regarding the migration, please contact UW Business Continuity Manager Scott Preston.
+If you have any concerns regarding the migration, please contact UW Business Continuity Manager Scott Preston at 206-897-1882.

 May 24, 2016